 What To See and Do There

-Besides special events like lectures, book signings, and an American Girl tea party complete with dolls and books, the Anderson House participates in the annual Dupont Kalorama Museums Consortium museum walk weekend in early June, where several museums in the Dupont Circle neighborhood offer free activities to visitors, such as live music, food, exhibits, and more.
+Besides special events like lectures and book signings, the Anderson House participates in the annual Dupont Kalorama Museums Consortium museum walk weekend in early June, where several museums in the Dupont Circle neighborhood offer free activities to visitors, such as live music, food, exhibits, and more.
 The Anderson House also hosts concerts throughout the year; consult the calendar to see all public events.

 Things to Do Nearby